sinch/readme-sync/README.md

 Content filters are transformations that can be applied to content pages before they are pushed to ReadMe.
-To ensure local content stays unchanged when that content gets fetched back from ReadMe, all filters must be able to rollback their changes.
+To ensure local content stays unchanged when that content gets fetched back from ReadMe, all filters must be able to rollback their changes on the way back.

 #### `hostedFiles` filter

 This filter is to be used when content files are hosted on a publicly-accessible Web server.
-All paths specified as relative paths will be converted to an equivalent public URL based on the filter's `baseUrl` configuration value.
+All links specified as relative paths in the content pages will be converted to an equivalent public URL based on the filter's `baseUrl` configuration value.
 Paths are assumed to be specified as relative to the page in which the files are referenced.

 **Configuration attributes**: